15 Nov Long Term Care Insurance in Pennsylvania for Home Care: A Guide

 Traditional long term care insurance policies include a daily benefit of $160, a three month waiting period before insurance kicks in, and a maximum of three years.
 Again, it must be repeated that plan details can significantly vary between plans, so study up and understand the differences.
 Whole life insurance policies are becoming much more popular which allow long-term care costs to be drawn from in the case of long-term care needs.
 These hybrid policies can even return money to your heirs if you don’t end up needing long term care.

 Another benefit to these types of plans is that your rate is locked in and isn’t subject to rate hikes from long term care insurance providers.
-That being said, a stand alone long term care policy will be much cheaper and more cost effective than a hybrid life insurance policy.
+That being said, a stand alone LTC policy will be much cheaper and more cost effective than a hybrid life insurance policy.
 Consider for yourself if the trade offs in flexibility are worth the additional costs if you are pondering a hybrid life insurance policy to eventually pay for your home care and healthcare needs.

 Doesn’t long term care insurance only cover nursing homes?